hjaox/be-nc-news/README.md

                 -to seed your development data into your database.
             Type `npm test`
                 -to run your tests in app.test.js
+                -this seeds test data which is being used for testing

     To access the database:
         -In a testing environment